About the Simulator

 FIGURE 9 (left image), FIGURE 10 (right image)

 - Slide each end of precut length of replacement tubing securely over the connectors.

-- Make sure that the white wrapped sections of tubing are over the injection areas.
+- The white wrapped sections of tubing should be over the injection areas.
+(See figure 12.)

 - Slide the skin over the hand of the core.
 Be certain the palm of the hand and core are in the same position.